mindsandco/swiss-army-knife/README.md

 The project is built with `dotnet-boxed`, so if you have any questions to the structure, check out [this article](https://rehansaeed.com/the-fastest-nuget-package-ever-published-probably/)

+### Before submitting a PR

-Please run `dotnet format` before submitting your pull requests.
+- Please run `dotnet format` before submitting your pull requests.

-We use Doxygen to build the documentation until DocFx supports .NET core
+- We use Doxygen to build the documentation until DocFx supports .NET core Please install it and run `doxygen doxygen-config.toml` to generate up-to-date documentation if needed.

 # Release Process
 Nuget releases happen automatically when a new Github release is made.
 The `release-drafter` github action should automatically generate release notes